 \section{Abstract}

-We show that the method in the recent work \cite{RSS} by Roncal, Shrivastava, and Shuin can be adapted to show that certain $L^p$-improving bounds in the interior of the boundedness region for the bilinear spherical or triangle averaging operator imply sparse bounds for the corresponding lacunary maximal operator, and that $L^p$-improving bounds in the interior of the boundedness region for the corresponding single-scale maximal operators imply sparse bounds for the correpsonding full maximal operators.
+We show that the method in the recent work \cite{RSS} by Roncal, Shrivastava, and Shuin can be adapted to show that certain $L^p$-improving bounds in the interior of the boundedness region for the bilinear spherical or triangle averaging operator imply sparse bounds for the corresponding lacunary maximal operator, and that $L^p$-improving bounds in the interior of the boundedness region for the single-scale maximal bilinear spherical averaging operator implies sparse bounds for the corresponding full maximal operator.
 More generally we show that the proof in \cite{RSS} applies for bilinear convolutions with compactly supported finite Borel measures that satisfy appropriate $L^p$-improving and continuity estimates.
 This shows that the method used by Roncal, Shrivastava, and Shuin in \cite{RSS} can be adapted obtain sparse bounds for a general class of bilinear operators that are not of product type, for a certain range of $L^p$ exponents.